JayChauhan3/lifepilot/capstone.md

 Traditional "if-this-then-that" logic fails when applied to the messiness of human life.
 -   **Reasoning vs. Rules**: A rule-based system can set a reminder.
 An **Agent** can look at your goal ("Run a marathon"), understand your constraints ("I have bad knees"), and generate a custom 4-week training plan that adapts to your schedule.
--   **Multi-Step Autonomy**: We needed a system that could handle complex workflows: *Understand Request -> Retrieve Past Context -> Research Best Practices -> Generate Plan -> Format for UI*.
+-   **Multi-Step Autonomy**: I needed a system that could handle complex workflows: *Understand Request -> Retrieve Past Context -> Research Best Practices -> Generate Plan -> Format for UI*.
 This requires a chain of specialized thinkers, not a single prompt.
--   **Contextual Adaptation**: Agents allow us to inject long-term memory (via Vector DB) into every interaction, making the AI feel like it truly *knows* you, rather than just processing your current sentence.
+-   **Contextual Adaptation**: Agents allow me to inject long-term memory (via Vector DB) into every interaction, making the AI feel like it truly *knows* you, rather than just processing your current sentence.

-### What you created
+### What I created

-We built a **Multi-Agent Productivity Ecosystem** that integrates a high-performance Planner App with an intelligent Agentic Backend.
+I built a **Multi-Agent Productivity Ecosystem** that integrates a high-performance Planner App with an intelligent Agentic Backend.

 **Agent Architecture**